Electron g-factor of valley states in realistic silicon quantum dots: Valley splitting, 2D(3D) effective Hamiltonians, and interface symmetry

-Eq.~(\ref{spin-valley-mixing-3D}) and Eqs.~(\ref{SOC-consts-a11})-(\ref{SOC-consts-b21}) describe the $3D$ spin-valley mixing at the interface.
+Notice that for a linear $z$-confinement, Eq.~(\ref{conf_potentials-z}), the SOC constants scale linearly with the applied electric field $F_z$.
+The off-diagonal elements $\alpha_{R;21}$, $\beta_{D;21}$ could be, generally, of the same order as the diagonal one, $\alpha_{R;v_i}$, $\beta_{D;v_i}$, depending on the phases, $\phi_V$, $\phi_R$, $\phi_D$, and assuming $|\chi_{R,D}| \gtrsim s_{R,D}$.
+These parameters, including the phases, enter in the observable SOC constants in certain combinations, relating the diagonal to off-diagonal (in valley) SOC constants, Eqs.~(\ref{SOC-consts-a11})-(\ref{SOC-consts-b21}).
+Eq.~(\ref{spin-valley-mixing-3D}) and Eqs.~(\ref{SOC-consts-a11})-(\ref{SOC-consts-b21}) describe the 3D spin-valley mixing at the interface.
 These equations are one of the main results of this paper, together with the $g$-factor derivation in the next chapter, which will be based on them as well.

 A 2D version can be obtained by integration over the $z$-direction.
-The effective $2D$ Hamiltonian with Rashba and Dresselhaus contributions in each eigenvalley subspace is given by the corresponding block-diagonal part in Eq.~(\ref{spin-valley-mixing-3D}):
+The effective 2D Hamiltonian with Rashba and Dresselhaus contributions in each eigenvalley subspace is given by the corresponding block-diagonal parts in Eq.~(\ref{spin-valley-mixing-3D}):

-with the 2D spin-orbit couplings given by Eqs.~(\ref{SOC-consts-a11}),(\ref{SOC-consts-b11}).
-Similarly, the $2D$ Hamiltonian that describes the off-diagonal transitions between the eigenvalley subspaces $v_1,v_2$ can be written in the form
+with the 2D spin-orbit couplings given by Eqs.~(\ref{SOC-consts-a11}) and (\ref{SOC-consts-b11}).
+Similarly, the 2D Hamiltonian that describes the off-diagonal transitions between the eigenvalley subspaces $v_1,v_2$ can be written in the form